Top of the page

 Many families enjoy watching a favourite television show or movie together, but it is easy for children to spend too much time alone with a TV, computer, or video game.
 The more TV kids watch, the more likely they are to eat unhealthy foods.
 Children see and are influenced by thousands of ads each year, and many are for sugary cereals, snacks, and soda.
 Too much TV or computer time also hinders reading, schoolwork, and talking with friends and family members.

-Cutting back on TV time is very difficult to do, and while you may want to cut back, this may not be a good time for you.
+Cutting back on screen time is very difficult to do, and while you may want to cut back, this may not be a good time for you.
 If you cannot start now, perhaps you can think about doing it later.
-Cutting back on TV does not mean watching no TV at all, but it does mean being careful about what and how much your child watches.
+Cutting back on screen time does not mean watching nothing at all, but it does mean being careful about what and how much your child watches.

 You do not have to decide now.
 When you are ready to try, your doctor and others can give you information and support to help.

-Enter B803 in the search box to learn more about "TV - Should Your Child Watch Less?."
+Enter B803 in the search box to learn more about "Screen Time - Should Your Child Watch Less?".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.